 - We’ll setup our condition criteria by selecting text contains and AI & Machine Learning.

 - Finally, we’ll skip the test so we can continue with the creation of our Zap.

-Basically, what we are doing here is telling our zap to only continue if the analysis made by MonkeyLearn (Level1 Label) returns the category we are interested in (AI & Machine Learning).
+Basically, what we are doing here is telling our zap to only continue if the analysis made by MonkeyLearn (Level1 Label) returns the tag we are interested in (AI & Machine Learning).
 The zap will stop immediately if this requirement isn’t met.

 Sending a notification via Slack

 The final step of our zap consists in creating the notifications system that will alert us about relevant HARO queries.
 We’ll use Slack to send us a message whenever the AI & Machine Learning filter condition is met:

 - Let’s add a new step.

 - Choose Send Direct Message as the Slack action to perform on this step.